Debsnil24/Docker_Test/README.md

 # Docker_Test
-This is a simple implementation of setting up a Docker Container for a Simple Webserver in Golang
+This is a simple implementation of setting up a Docker Container for a Simple Webserver in Go.

 #### Starting the server
 ```bash